Imtiyaz-Rahman/Image-Arcade/README.md

 Prototypes are a necessary aspect to understand the approach that would be taken, due to the short deadline of the project the best approach was to test ideas within the design software rather than the code base of the Image Arcade to avoid wasting time.
 The design platform Figma was used because of its easy-to-understand design tools allowing designs to be created and refined.

-The approach to the design was to base the concepts on the mood board whilst making adjustments, as shown in the figure below.
+The approach to the design was to base the concepts on the mood board whilst making adjustments, as shown in Figure 7.
 This was helpful as it gave an idea of the desired look when creating the site, along with certain features that could be taken from the mood board and implemented within the designs.

 Another aspect that was taken into consideration for the design of the site was the use of a colour palette generator.
 A site called [coolors](https://coolors.co/) helped to generate colour palettes that worked well together, preventing heavy amounts of testing to find the desired colour scheme.
 From the prototype image provided, each of the different designs have a colour palette next to them and each of the different colours were tested.
 This helped to select the best website layout with the desired colour scheme for the design.

+Figure 7

 ![Design Prototypes](readme-images/figma-prototype.png)